sherlockhoatszx/TimeSeriesPredctionUsingDeeplearning/README.md

 The input dimension and the output dimension will be tricky for the NN.

 It seems i should redisgn a new neurons network.seq2seq ? distributedtime wraper were the tools on hand right now.
+What your suggestion ?
+You can launch new issue and we discuss about it.